AJS Dissertation Completion Fellowship Competition

 resources to fellows, in the form of a stipend, as well as

-professional development opportunities, through a mid-year workshop
+professional development opportunities, including a workshop

 and ongoing contact with mentors during the fellowship year.
 Only